How to Make Plantain Maduros

 - (2)

-Yeah, I can’t think of anything either.
+Yeah, we can’t think of anything either.

 Plantains are at the cooking corazón of Puerto Rico, Dominican Republic, Cuba, Venezuela, Colombia and many other Caribbean-bordering tropical nations in Central and South America.